How To Set Workout Goals

 Define Your “Why”

+Once you’ve set realistic and measurable goals, it’s time to focus on the why.
 Understanding the “why” behind your goal is just as important as the goal itself.
+It’s what will get you through the tough days of strength training or cardio.
 Working to improve yourself is a noble undertaking and a form of self-care.
-Sometimes goals make take longer than originally planned and that’s okay!
+Sometimes goals may take longer than originally planned, and that’s okay!
 The “why” you have for this goal will help you keep going when things get hard.
 Remind yourself of your “why” often, whether it’s a photo you look at daily, a sticky note on your mirror, a note you read on your phone—anything you can do to keep it top of mind will help you stay motivated!

 Write Your Goals Out